-- Applicants must either have confirmation of English language proficiency indicated on their Dean’s Statement and their medical school must not be included on the GMC’s list of institutions they will not accept evidence from
+- Applicants must either have confirmation of English language proficiency indicated on their Dean’s Statement (and follows GMC guidelines) and their medical school must not be included on the GMC’s list of institutions they will not accept evidence from

 - OR, provide evidence of a valid IELTS certificate with a score of a minimum of 7.5 in each domain

 - OR, evidence of OET with a minimum score of 400 in each domain

 If you fulfil the above criteria, you can apply to check whether you are eligible before applying for the foundation training programme itself.
 Eligibility application is an extra step non-uk medical graduates have to go through before the national recruitment for foundation training opens.